 The first thing to do is hope that nothing unfortunate happens to you :) More seriously, you can subscribe to one with any webmaster or web agency; or most simply with the person who created your site.
 I especially recommend choosing a company that truly masters the technical solution you are using.
 Avoid companies that sell maintenance regardless of your technical solution.
 When aiming to do good work, it's not possible to master everything perfectly, even if one can dabble in everything.

-If you decide to forgo maintenance packages, you will need to call on a service provider if a problem arises.
-In this case, they will conduct a quick diagnosis to provide you with a quote.
-Be aware that if they are not familiar with your site and it takes them some time to get acquainted with it, the costs will reflect that.
-Similarly, if you are in a hurry, you will have less room to negotiate...
+If you decide to forgo maintenance packages, you'll have to call a service provider whenever something goes wrong.
+They'll run a quick diagnosis and send you a quote.
+If they don't know your site and need time to get up to speed, the bill will reflect that.
+And if you're in a hurry, you'll have less room to negotiate.

-Maintenance is a kind of insurance, a guarantee of the good condition of your website, but not only that; it also ensures its longevity.
-Creating a site is an investment, and like any other investment, it needs to be monitored and cared for.
-As you have understood, website maintenance is part of a risk economy; it is not mandatory, but it's worth thinking twice about.
+Maintenance is a kind of insurance.
+It keeps your site in good shape, and it extends its lifespan.
+Creating a site is an investment, and like any investment, it needs to be looked after.
+Website maintenance is part of a risk economy: it's not mandatory, but it's worth thinking twice before you skip it.